bndr/gopencils/README.md

 ## Is it ready?

 It is still in beta.
 But I would be glad if you could test it on your pet projects.
-The API will be improved, but no braking changes are planned.
+The API will be improved, but no breaking changes are planned.

 ## Contribute